 Not only are these traditional processes slow, but they don’t scale well to meet the increasing demand for machine identities.
 The work that PKI teams are doing with approvals is significantly greater now than it was when they started.
 And it’s all been a manual process.
 Not only do they need to manage the requesting and approving of certificates from a financial point of view, they need the crypto team to review the requests to make sure they’re in line with security policies.

 It’s a lot of work to verify that departments or business units are requesting the right sort of certificates for the right sort of purposes.
 That alone is almost one person's full-time job.
-But now, with advances in machine identity protection, much of that can be automated.
+But now, with advances in machine identity management, much of that can be automated.
 And organizations want to automate that.

-Following the example of DevOps, PKI teams are thinking about how they can move away from spreadsheets onto automated protection.
+Following the example of DevOps, PKI teams are thinking about how they can move away from spreadsheets onto automated management and protection.
 In fact, many have been thinking about increasing automation and have been wanting to do it for a number of years.
 After all, there is only so much you can do without radically increasing staffing, not to mention overtime.

 So, I see the dynamism of DevOps having ripple effects throughout the security infrastructure.
 Certainly DevOps is driving a paradigm shift, or mindset change, by challenging many traditional assumptions.DevOps inspires a mentality where everything is dynamic.
 And because you know it's all dynamic, you know what's changing, and it's lots of little changes.
 That's very much what DevOps and agile are all about.
 But getting that into everybody's mindset is not easy.